tcampbe/austincodingacademy.com/_posts/2020-02-10-seth-s-journey.md

 8. What advice do you have to prospective and/or current ACA students?

    **Don't give up!
 I didn't get a job immediately after graduation, so I spent that time sharpening my skills and networking.
 Make friends in the field - networking is so important!**

+Want to learn more about coding?

+Download our course guide or attend one of our Learn to Code events for more information!